Opuntia leptocarpa, Slender-fruit Pricklypear

 What is Opuntia leptocarpa?

-Opuntia leptocarpa is a prickly pear cactus that grows in east-central and central TX, and areas extending from there.
-It grows with O. macrorhiza and O. lindheimeri.
+Opuntia leptocarpa is a pricklypear cactus that grows in east-central and central Texas, and areas extending from there.
+It grows with O. macrorhiza, O. lindheimeri, and other smaller Opuntias.
 Plants are not numerous in most locations.

 Details

 Stems are ascending, typically less than 30(50) cm.
-Pads are thin and oval, obovate, or elliptic, 10 to 20(25) cm long.
-Spines may be tan (or cream-yellow) darkening to brown or red-brown at the base, 20-30 mm long.
+Pads are thin, oval, obovate, or elliptic, 10 to 20(25) cm long.
+Spines may be tan (or cream-yellow), darkening to brown or red-brown at the base, 20-30 mm long.
 Older cladodes may lack spines altogether.
+Areoles have reddish glochids and white wool when young.
+Upper areoles may have 3-5 whitish, light brown, or mottled spines 1-3 cm long.
+Plants may have enlarged roots.

 Flower buds are thin and have rust-colored glochids.
-Anthers are yellow and filaments are yellow-white or white.
+Anthers are yellow, and filaments are yellow-white or white.
 The stigmas are pale white, yellow, or green.
 Tepals are gold-yellow or canary yellow.
 Inner tepals typically have at least a small amount of reddish pigment at their bases.
-As the name implies, the pericarp and the fruit may be long and slender.
+As the name implies, the pericarp and the fruit may be long and slender with a stipitate-like base.

 Ploidy is unknown.